A white admiral butterfly feeding on spring nectar

 Mike Slater from Butterfly Conservation Warwickshire ran an arboreal butterfly training session at Alne Wood where we saw at least five of these species around an elm tree during this session.
 Surveys elsewhere in the Forest afterward found none, although there was a period of poor weather partway through the flight season which may have led to reduced numbers during and after this.

-A white-letter hairstreak butterfly on knapweed in Bearley.
+A white-letter hairstreak butterfly on thistle in Bearley.
 Credit: Rosie Stone

-A white-letter hairstreak butterfly on knapweed in Bearley.
+A white-letter hairstreak butterfly on thistle in Bearley.
 Credit: Rosie Stone

 Off